 The only square on Montgomery Street to survive into the present day is Franklin Square.
 Like the lost squares of Liberty and Elbert, Franklin Square had been a victim of urbanization, but was fortunately restored in the 1980s.

-At the western end of the square is the First African Baptist Church, which we recently took an excellent tour of.
+At the western end of the square is the First African Baptist Church, which we took an excellent tour of.
 Back in the days of slavery, the church’s priest would regularly be brought into Franklin Square and whipped.
 His crime?
 “Educating” other slaves with his sermons.
-I’m sure Benjamin Franklin, an abolitionist and all around humanitarian, would have just loved that.
+I’m sure Benjamin Franklin, an abolitionist and all around humanitarian, would have loved that.